-In Ontario, the Family Law Act, Divorce Act and Child Support Guidelines< are very clear when it comes to child support.
-In cases of divorce, child support is the amount of money that one parent receives from the other parent.
-Child support is usually outlined in the Separation Agreement or in a court order.
+In Ontario, the Family Law Act, Divorce Act and Child Support Guidelines under both pieces of legislation are very clear when it comes to child support.
+Upon the breakdown of a relationship, child support is the amount of money that one parent receives from the other parent.
+Child support is usually set out in a Separation Agreement where the parties come to an agreement or in a court order where they cannot agree on the settlement of this issue.

 What Is Child Support in Ontario?

-It is intended to assist in covering the costs of caring for the child.
-Usually, the parent who is obligated to pay child support either earns more money or spends less time with the child, or in many cases, both.
-All children have a right to be financially cared for by their parents, irrespective of the role the parent plays in their lives.
+It is intended to assist in covering the costs of caring for a child.
+Usually, the parent who is obligated to pay child support either earns more money (where the child is in the equal care of both parents at least 40% of the time) or where the child is in primary care (more than 60%) of the other parent.
+All children have a right to be financially supported by their parents, irrespective of the role the parent plays in their lives.

 The amount of child support in Ontario is calculated based on a specific set of guidelines and tables, often referred to as table child support.
-It is based on parents’ incomes and a number of children.
+It is based on payor parents’ income and the number of children entitled to support or where the children are in a shared parenting arrangement (ie in the care of both parents at least 40% of the time) both parents’ incomes, among other factors, are considered in determining the appropriate level of table child support.

 Hummingbird Lawyers LLP has developed a free child support calculator to help give you an idea of what you may be either entitled to or obligated to pay.